Share

 ---------------

 Senrau had lost most of its atmosphere due to tidal heating, as well as erosion by flare events and sputtering.
 These tidal effects caused the planet to be volcanically active and the lithosphere thin, soft, and plastic.
-Mantle plumes - exceedingly common thanks to induction heating - melted parts of the crust, forming large pools of magma on the surface.
+Mantle plumes - exceedingly common thanks to induction heating - melted parts of the crust, forming volcanoes that resurface the planet over time.

 Orbital characteristics: